Premier League: Player and manager awards

 In addition to the winner's trophy and the individual winner's medals awarded to players who win the title, the Premier League also issues other awards throughout the season.

 A man-of-the-match award is awarded to the player who has the greatest impact in an individual match.

 Monthly awards are also given for the Manager of the Month, Player of the Month and Goal of the Month.
-These are also issued annually for Manager of the Season, Player of the Season. and Goal of the Season.
+These are also issued annually for Manager of the Season, Player of the Season and Goal of the Season.
 The Young Player of the Season award is given to the most outstanding U-23 player starting from the 2019–20 season.

 The Golden Boot award is given to the top goalscorer of every season, the Playmaker of the Season award is given to the player who makes the most assists of every season, and the Golden Glove award is given to the goalkeeper with the most clean sheets at the end of the season.

+Starting with the 2021–22 season, four new awards are given.
+The Save of the Season is awarded to the goalkeeper deemed to have made the most impressive save.
+The Game Changer of the Season is earned by the player with the single most game-changing performance over the course of the campaign.
+The Most Powerful Goal is given to the player whose goal-scoring shot had the highest average velocity from the time it was struck to the time it crossed the goal line, and the Most Improbable Comeback award is meant for the team that, based on calculations performed by Oracle Corporation, goes behind and overcomes a deficit to win their respective match.

 From the 2017–18 season, players receive a milestone award for 100 appearances and every century there after and also players who score 50 goals and multiples thereof.
 Each player to reach these milestones is to receive a presentation box from the Premier League containing a special medallion and a plaque commemorating their achievement.